pie-dao/docs/papers/pip-12-phase-0-staking-and-delegation.md

 Staking and delegation to be implemented as described in [DAO's Departments with delegated governance](piedao.md), no election system.

-Every DOUGH holder is free to burn his token for FLOUR in order to stake them and either self-delegate or delegate to someone else.
-In opposition to DOUGH which is non-transferable, it will be possible to transfer FLOUR, as such a linear unlocking schedule is proposed using as `startDate` the token request timestamp and as seed/preseed notation according to the rates voted in at the time of joining the DAO.
+Every DOUGH holder is free to burn his token for DOUGHv2 in order to stake them and either self-delegate or delegate to someone else.
+In opposition to DOUGH which is non-transferable, it will be possible to transfer DOUGHv2, as such a linear unlocking schedule is proposed using as `startDate` the token request timestamp and as seed/preseed notation according to the rates voted in at the time of joining the DAO.

 ![](../.gitbook/assets/vesting_schedule.png)

 Short epochs to iterate quickly.
 Proposed time for each epoch: 7 days with `Epoch Reward`targetting 50% for the first year.

 Tokens have to be delegated before the current epoch in order to be used to vote \(ie: if currentEpoch = 2, in order to participate they had to be delegated in Epoch 1\).
-Anybody can participate in governance by receiving delegation, even without owning FLOUR in their wallet.
+Anybody can participate in governance by receiving delegation, even without owning DOUGHv2 in their wallet.

-Users can delegate to 1 address at a time, and the number of votes added to the delegatee’s vote count is equivalent to the balance of FLOUR in the user’s account.
+Users can delegate to 1 address at a time, and the number of votes added to the delegatee’s vote count is equivalent to the balance of DOUGHv2 in the user’s account.
 Votes are delegated from the current block and onward, until the sender delegates again, or transfers their tokens.

 Simplified Example based on the [COMP delegation functions](https://etherscan.io/address/0xc00e94cb662c3520282e6f5717214004a7f26888#code).